Plesiosiro: Relationships

 Plesiosiro means "close to Siro", which is a genus of cyphophthalmid (Cyphophthalmi); the most primitive group of the living harvestmen (Opiliones).
 These harvestmen do, in some ways, resemble the reconstructed body plan of the haptopods.

 Revisions have confirmed that Haptopoda should be treated as a separate and independent order.
 A 2007 study tentatively recognised a group named Schizotarsata Shultz, 2007 comprising Haptopoda, Amblypygi (whip spiders), Uropygi (whip scorpions) and Schizomida (schizomids), which has been recovered subsequently in a number of other phylogenies to include fossils.
 All share the character of a subdivided tarsus (or foot) which gives the group its name.
-A 2014 analysis found that Plesisiro had chelicerae consisting of two elements, a basal paturon and a fang, which suggests a position within Tetrapulmonata.
+A 2014 analysis found that Plesiosiro had chelicerae consisting of two elements, a basal paturon and a fang, which suggests a position within Tetrapulmonata.
 Under both equal and implied weights, Plesisiro was found to be the most basal member of a clade containing Amblypygi, Schizomida, and Uropygi (Thelyphonida s.s.), which was sister to the clade containing Araneae and Uraraneida.